Jonmichaelpsmith/ClinicalSageAI/client/src/pages/ECTD_COAUTHOR_README.md

    - Server-side token exchange handles secure document access

 2. **Document Editing Flow**:
-   - Document is retrieved from VAULT
+   - Document is currently loaded from local state or Google Docs
    - Microsoft Word Online displays the document in a secure iframe
-   - Changes are automatically synchronized back to VAULT
+   - VAULT synchronization is not yet automated *(TODO)*
-   - Versioning and audit trail maintained in VAULT
+   - Planned versioning and audit trail will be handled in VAULT

 3. **Microsoft Copilot Integration**:
+   - `msCopilotService` provides API calls to our backend
    - GPT-4o integration (latest model released May 13, 2024)
    - Specialized regulatory knowledge enhances suggestions
    - Contextual awareness of document structure and purpose